Kelvin-Froude wake patterns of a traveling pressure disturbance: Effects of finite size and shape: smooth boundaries

 In this case the opening angle of the inner wake (\ref{inner_angle}) for $F\gg1$ behaves as

-Curiously, the $1/F^{2}$ asymptotic dependence was predicted for the angle of largest waves by Noblesse \textit{et al.} \cite{interference} and by Moisy and Rabaud \cite{MR} for two different model anisotropic pressure disturbances.
-The integral (\ref{beyond_Kelvin_integral}) is evaluated numerically for two particular choices of isotropic and strongly anisotropic pressure disturbances to which the predictions (\ref{isotropic_cutoff})-(\ref{limit_aniso_angle}) apply.
-To probe the effects of the pressure disturbance rather than that of the cutoff we made sure that $F^{2}\ll k_{max}$ for isotropic case, $p(\textbf{k}/F^{2})\equiv p(k/F^{2})$, and $F^{4}\ll k_{max}$ for strongly anisotropic one, $p(\textbf{k}/F^{2})\equiv p(k_{x}/F^{2})$.
+which is not a Mach-like behavior.
+This $1/F^2$ asymptotic behavior was predicted by Refs.~\cite{interference,MR} for two distinct model anisotropic pressure disturbances.

+Below we evaluate the integral (\ref{beyond_Kelvin_integral}) numerically for two distinct isotropic and strongly anisotropic pressure disturbances to which the predictions (\ref{isotropic_cutoff})-(\ref{limit_aniso_angle}) apply.
+Here, we ensure that $F^2\ll k_{max}$ for the isotropic case and $F^4 \ll k_{max}$ for the strongly anisotropic one, to probe effects of the pressure source rather than the cutoff.